 When & Where

-MongoDB University can help customers build, run and deploy applications on MongoDB through professional training.
+MongoDB University can help customers build, run and deploy applications on MongoDB through professional training and certification.
 The training enables organizations to improve developer and end-user experience, reduce time to market, decrease deployment and operational costs and lower business risk.